1. Use Better Verbs

 5. Remove Conjunctions

 Conjunctions are words like ‘and’ and ‘but’.
 But you must be careful when cutting them out, else you’ll end up with the dreaded comma splice.
 Instead of straight up removing them, you’ll need to rephrase things a bit.
 So, ‘He ran faster than the speed of light and splatted when he accidentally hit a lamppost’ would become, ‘Running faster than the speed of light, he splatted when he accidentally hit a lamppost.’
-I don’t necessarily think this trick makes your writing any better, but it is a way to reduce your word count, so it could be handy on strict assignments.
+I don’t necessarily think this trick makes your writing any better, but it is a way to reduce your word count.

 6. Remove ‘The’